marquee/static-sdk/docs/Compiler.md

 Running `git diff-index HEAD && git ls-files --exclude-standard --others` in the project will show the changes the compiler is seeing.

+If `git status` shows no changes, you can probably safely run `git reset --hard HEAD` to clear this error.

 Note: future versions of the SDK may also block deploys if run from a non-master branch.